kestra-io/docs/content/docs/04.workflow-components/07.triggers/index.md

 Kestra core provides four types of triggers:

-* [Schedule trigger](./schedule-trigger.md) allows you to execute your flow on a regular cadence e.g. using a CRON expression and custom scheduling conditions
+- [Schedule trigger](./schedule-trigger.md) allows you to execute your flow on a regular cadence e.g. using a CRON expression and custom scheduling conditions
-* [Flow trigger](./flow-trigger.md) allows you to execute your flow when another flow finishes its execution (based on a configurable list of states)
+- [Flow trigger](./flow-trigger.md) allows you to execute your flow when another flow finishes its execution (based on a configurable list of states)
-* [Webhook trigger](./webhook-triggers.md) allows you to execute your flow based on an HTTP request emitted by a webhook.
+- [Webhook trigger](./webhook-triggers.md) allows you to execute your flow based on an HTTP request emitted by a webhook.
-* [Realtime trigger](./realtime-triggers.md) allows you to execute your flow when events happen with millisecond latency.
+- [Realtime trigger](./realtime-triggers.md) allows you to execute your flow when events happen with millisecond latency.
+- [Polling trigger](./polling-trigger.md) allows you to execute your flow by polling external systems for the presence of data.

 Many other triggers are available from the plugins, such as triggers based on file detection events, e.g. the [S3 trigger](/plugins/plugin-aws/triggers/s3/io.kestra.plugin.aws.s3.trigger), or a new message arrival in a message queue, such as the [SQS](/plugins/plugin-aws/triggers/sqs/io.kestra.plugin.aws.sqs.realtimetrigger) or [Kafka trigger](/plugins/plugin-kafka/triggers/io.kestra.plugin.kafka.trigger).